wallarm/product-documentation/docs/admin-en/configure-ip-blocking-nginx-en.md

         The `-eE` option comprises two options:

         * The `-e` option means the following:
-            * The first non-option parameter will be used as a script to run on the input.
+            * The first non‑option parameter will be used as a script to run on the input.
-            * The second non-option parameter will be used as an input file.
+            * The second non‑option parameter will be used as an input file.
         * The `-E` option means that the script following this option uses the [extended regular expression syntax](https://www.gnu.org/software/sed/manual/sed.html#ERE-syntax).

-        The script that follows the options replaces the lines that satisfy the `^#(.*sync-blacklist.*)` regular expression with the string that satisfies the subexpression in parenthesis in the `/etc/cron.d/wallarm-node-nginx` file.
-The `\1` back-reference of the sed command means that the subexpression in the first parenthesis should be used as a replacement.
+        The script that follows the options replaces the lines that satisfy the `^#(.*sync‑blacklist.*)` regular expression with the string that satisfies the subexpression in parenthesis in the `/etc/cron.d/wallarm‑node‑nginx` file.
+The `\1` back‑reference of the sed command means that the subexpression in the first parenthesis should be used as a replacement.

-        The line that satisfies the `^#(.*sync-blacklist.*)` regular expression
+        The line that satisfies the `^#(.*sync‑blacklist.*)` regular expression
         * starts with the `#` symbol.
-        * contains `sync-blacklist` as a substring.
+        * contains `sync‑blacklist` as a substring.

         The replacement for the described line is the substring of this line without the `#` symbol at the beginning of the line.